Methodology

 Editorial independence

 ChatbotEdge reviews should be useful even when a reader never clicks an outbound link.
 A recommendation has to be based on evidence, fit, setup tradeoffs, limitations, and the buyer's actual job to be done.
+Proof from one platform, audience, or workflow should not be copied into another without saying what has changed.

 Commercial relationships should never decide whether a tool is recommended.
 Relevant alternatives should still appear when they help a buyer make a better decision.